grscheller/scheller-linux-archive/envConf/README.md

 For non-login interactive shells and non-interactive shells:
 * Bash sources `$BASH_ENV` if it exits as a file
-* Otherwise, at least for non-login interactive shells, Bash sources ~/.bashrc
+* Otherwise, Bash sources ~/.bashrc
-* Similarly for Ksh
+* Similarly for Ksh, except it uses the POSIX compliant $ENV

 That is what these shell do.
 What you do with it, is up to you.